Erlanger Western Carolina Hospital: Quality ratings

 The Nursing Home Rating website has quality information about the nursing home part of EWCH.
 Its overall rating was four of five possible stars, with five stars being the best possible rating.
 This information was generated in 2013.
 In 2025, Erlanger Western Carolina Hospital was voted as the Best Medical Facility in Cherokee County by the Cherokee Scout Readers' Choice Awards.
+In 2026, Becker's Hospital Review listed Erlanger Western Carolina as one of only 20 hospitals in North Carolina that patients highly recommend.